Art Blakey: The Jazz Messengers

 On December 17, 1947, Blakey led a group known as "Art Blakey's Messengers" in his first recording session as a leader, for Blue Note Records.
-The records were released as 78 rpm records at the time, and two of the songs were released on the "New Sounds" 10" LP compilation (BLP 5010).
-The octet included Kenny Dorham, Sahib Shihab, Musa Kaleem, and Walter Bishop, Jr.
+The records were released as 78 rpm records at the time, and two of the songs were released on the "New Sounds" 10″ LP compilation (BLP 5010).
+The octet included Kenny Dorham, Sahib Shihab, Musa Kaleem, and Walter Bishop Jr.

 Around the same time (1947 or 1949) he led a big band called Seventeen Messengers.
 The band proved to be financially unstable and broke up soon after.
 The use of the Messengers tag finally stuck with the group co-led at first by both Blakey and pianist Horace Silver, though the name was not used on the earliest of their recordings.

-The "Jazz Messengers" name was first used for this group on a 1954 recording nominally led by Silver, with Blakey, Mobley, Dorham and Doug Watkins—the same quintet recorded The Jazz Messengers at the Cafe Bohemia the following year, still functioning as a collective.
+The "Jazz Messengers" name was first used for this group on a 1954 recording nominally led by Silver, with Blakey, Hank Mobley, Dorham, and Doug Watkins—the same quintet recorded The Jazz Messengers at the Cafe Bohemia the following year, still functioning as a collective.
 Donald Byrd replaced Dorham, and the group recorded an album called simply The Jazz Messengers for Columbia Records in 1956.
 Blakey took over the group name when Silver left after the band's first year (taking Mobley and Watkins with him to form a new quintet), and the band name evolved to include Blakey's name, eventually settling upon "Art Blakey and the Jazz Messengers".
 Blakey led the group for the rest of his life.

 It was the archetypal hard bop group of the 1950s, playing a driving, aggressive extension of bop with pronounced blues roots.
 Towards the end of the 1950s, the saxophonists Johnny Griffin and Benny Golson were in turn briefly members of the group.
 Golson, as musical director, wrote several jazz standards which began as part of the band book, such as "I Remember Clifford", "Along Came Betty", and "Blues March", and were frequently revived by later editions of the group.
 "Whisper Not" and "Are You Real" were other Golson compositions for Blakey.